 Nicaragua is the largest Central American country in terms of size, but with less than six million people, it is also the least populated country in Central America.

-CALMS has focused on building relationships with the national church leaders in recent years and has helped in a number of ways to strengthen the leadership of the church.
-For example, CALMS donated an electronic theological library and computers to the church for its theological education program.
 Since most of the pastors are serving congregations that are unable to fully support them, CALMS is currently working to help introduce some strategies to help the pastors supplement their income.